Influenza

 • Ask ill individuals presenting for care to wear a surgical mask.

-• Triage persons with febrile respiratory illnesses into a separate waiting room (or exam room) or keep at least 2 metres away from other clients;
+• Triage persons with febrile respiratory illnesses into a separate waiting room (or exam room) or keep at least 2 metres away from other patients.

 • Make 70% alcohol-based hand-rub (ABHR), masks and tissues available in the waiting room.